Too and Enough: How to Use Them Correctly in English

 - Tara was too tired to read.

-- You shouldn’t eat too much chocolate if you want to lose weight.
+- You shouldn’t eat too much chocolate.

 - Nick spent too much money on his new car.